sleeep23/sleeep23/README.md

 - 💅 I like to focus on design and UX/UI while developing!

-- 😙 I’m currently working on [My Personal Blog](https://sleeepy-blog.vercel.app/)
+- 😙 I’m currently working on [Gijol version 2!](https://github.com/Gijol/gijol-v2)

 - 💖 I like to use NextJS, React, Typescript 💖